bahrus/xtal-state/README.md

     }
 ```

-We'd like to save it the history, but we aren't sure what the best approach is, so we "pray" to our mini-god library:  "Tell me what to do!"
+We'd like to save it the history, but we aren't sure what the best approach is, so we "pray" to our higher-ups:  "Tell me what to do, if you have a better idea!"
 The form of the prayer is shown below:

 ```html
 <xtal-state-update make history="[[newPoliceBlotterEntry]]"